top of page

 A farewell toast to the spring season,

-by the chasing tunes on flute and Qin!
+The tune chasing on the flute and Qin!

-Has now turned into cold ash of incense.
+Has now turned into cold ashes of incense.

 from Bilibili (哔哩哔哩)